-The last memory of Cittadella i had was quite disappointing, a fast visit of the center with part of the walls from the outside that had appeared almost abandoned … And then the interest disappears preferring other medieval sites that were able to give me a sense of power, beauty and interest.
+The last memory of Cittadella I had was quite disappointing.
+A fast visit to the center with part of the walls from the outside that had appeared almost abandoned.
+And then the interest disappears preferring other medieval sites that were able to give me a sense of power, beauty, and interest.

-A few days ago, by chance i receive the proposal to visit Cittadella.
-I accept it, and before i left, i go on the web to have some information that could be useful.
+A few days ago, by chance, i receive the proposal to visit Cittadella.
+I accept it, and before i left, I check the web to have some information that could be useful.
 I realize that this medieval city has changed a lot and I’m happy to go to discover it.
 Ready with my camera, we leave on a cold but beautiful day.

-In the middle of the Padana plain, between the towns of Padua, Vicenza, Bassano del Grappa and Treviso, we find an interesting medieval fortified town: Cittadella.
+We are in the middle of the Padana plain, between the towns of Padua, Vicenza, Bassano del Grappa, and Treviso.
+Hence we find an interesting medieval fortified town: Cittadella.
 Reading the page dedicated to the Castles, we can fully understand the use of this fortification.
 Indeed Cittadella was built by the Carraresi (the lords of Padua) for defensive purposes.

 The purpose of this blog is not to report the history of Cittadella.
 But to describe an emotion with images and give information which I consider useful.

 Upon arrival at Cittadella affects the impressiveness of the medieval walls, fundamental part of this visit.
 Today these walls, considered the better preserved in Europe, are entirely practicable.
 A elliptical shape, they have a circumference of 1461 meters, 30 meters high.
 The entrance doors are 4 and correspond to the 4 cardinal points.
 A moat of a spring water runs all around the walls.

 The information office and the entrance of the walls are at the northern gate (Porta Bassanese).